OpenHFT/Chronicle-Map/README.md

 # Chronicle Map

+*Please be aware this is an alpha release and as such we don’t recommend that you use it in a production environment, I suggest you stick with version 2 until we have release the full version of chronicle map 3.*

 A low latency replicated Key Value Store across your network, with eventual consistency, persistence and performance.
 ![Chronicle Map](http://chronicle.software/wp-content/uploads/2014/07/ChronicleMap_200px.png)